fluxcd/community/GOVERNANCE.md

 Oversight Committee members are publicly listed in the `@fluxcd/oversight-committee` <https://github.com/orgs/fluxcd/teams/oversight-committee> GitHub team.

+## Decision Making

+### Deciders

+- Decisions that affect only one git repository are decided by its Maintainers.
+- Decisions that are outside the scope of a single git repository are decided by the Oversight Committee.

+### Kinds of Decisions

+- Most decisions do not require wider input, and may be made informally by the appropriate Deciders.
+- Decisions that warrant wider input should go through the Proposal Process.

 ## Proposal Process

 - Code changes should go through the pull request process, where the idea and implementation details can be publicly discussed with Maintainers, other contributors, and end users.